Aeastr/Chronicle/CONTRIBUTING.md

 ---

-Thank you for helping make Portal even more magical! 🚀
+Thank you for helping make LogOutLoud even more magical! 🚀